bobolobxd/swagscript/README.md

 Change steampath on line 149 to your current steam directory

-After you finished the steps above, open the powershell terminal again as administrator (step 1 above) and type the lines below
+After you finished the steps above, open the powershell terminal again as administrator (step 1 above) and type the lines below:
 ```
 1. Type the line below in the terminal to go to the directory where you saved the script Ex. c:\users\windowsuername\downloads
 PS> cd C:\path\to\SwampScript\
 2. Then type the line below and select which mode you want
 python swamp.py
 ```
+Modes:
+1. Active: Normal GMOD
+2. Idle: No addons, no chromium
+3. Idle Minmalist: Textmode